jcsuda/recruiter-project-platform/LINKEDIN-OPENTOWORK.md

 ## What's New

-Added a **LinkedIn Status** field to HireLab that allows you to filter LinkedIn profiles by their status hashtags.
+Added a **LinkedIn Status** field to HIRELab that allows you to filter LinkedIn profiles by their status hashtags.

 ---